arcus/education_modules/sql_basics/sql_basics.md

     allergies.stop < '2020-03-01'

 ```
-@AlaSQL.eval("#dataTable7")
+@AlaSQL.eval("#dataTable10c")

-<table id="dataTable7" border="1"></table><br>
+<table id="dataTable10c" border="1"></table><br>

-In order to make sure that records where the `stop` date is null are also included in our output we will need to add another line to the select statement to explicitly include them, as shown below:
+Maybe you're aware that allergies with a `stop` date prior to March 1, 2020 are actually problematic and need to be checked -- these could be real allergies.
+And to that group of possible allergies you want to add the cases where there is no `stop` date at all, where we can presume that the allergy wasn't ruled out.
+In order to make sure that records where the `stop` date is null are also included in our output we will need to add another line to  the select statement to explicitly include them, as shown below.

 ```sql
 SELECT *